bigcommerce/dev-docs/docs/api-docs/customers/current-customer-api.md

 <!-- theme: info -->
 > #### API account notes
 > - This endpoint requires **app API account** credentials.
-For more information about generating accounts, consult our [Guide to API Accounts](/api-docs/getting-started/authentication/rest-api-authentication#app-api-accounts).
+For more information about generating accounts, consult the [Guide to API Accounts](/api-docs/getting-started/authentication/rest-api-authentication#app-api-accounts).
 > - The app you create doesn't need to be installed or published on a store, and you don't need to generate access tokens.
 All you need are the client ID and client secret.
 See the section on [client ID-based authentication](/api-docs/getting-started/authentication#client-id) in the Authentication tutorial.